Preparing brilliant minds for rewarding academic careers

 The majority of our doctoral students go on to pursue careers in academia or research and our programme offers the teaching experience, skills training and guidance to help you achieve your career goals.
 Combined with the essential skills and experience, the people that you meet during your doctoral experience will be key to helping you secure your future academic placement.

 Our Doctoral graduates have joined leading universities, research centres and institutions, others have sought top positions in industry or founded successful start-ups.
-Visit our graduate placements page for a full list of recent placements.
+Visit our graduate placements page for a list of placements from previous years.